Can We Move On: From the Trope of the Feisty Small Town Girl Obsessed With Upward Mobility

 Similarly, there’s no dearth of films in which small-town girls fuck up irrevocably.
 Rumi in Manmarziyaan is foul-mouthed and cheats on her husband; Bitti (Kriti Sanon) in Bareilly ki Barfi runs away from home because she refuses to be tied down by arranged marriage, and instead seeks out a potential love interest; Devi (Richa Chaddha) in Masaan has to live with the stigma of daring to indulge in unromantic, curious, pre-marital sex.
 Yet, the shadow of commercial success looms heavy on these films, to show that a feisty small-town girl with big dreams can easily net.

 The feisty small-town girl trope, once fresh and unique, is slowly trudging towards telling the same old stories, again and again.
 (Trust me — they made two Dulhaniya movies, didn’t they?)
-The persistence with which filmmakers hinge on to the unique charm of the small town the unique charm of the small town, as if most of the country isn’t aware of the hopes and dreams of the united Indian middle class.
+There is a persistence with which filmmakers hinge on to the unique charm of the small town, as if most of the country isn’t aware of the hopes and dreams of the united Indian middle class.

 It’s time we heard different stories — stories of messy small-town girls; of small-town girls with loads of heart and no aspirations; of small-town girls who do NOT want to be models, actresses, or air-hostesses; and of small-town girls who want to change the world, starting from their small towns itself.